dietrichm/cctv/README.md

 * `CAMERA_x_REQUEST_TIMEOUT`: Request timeout value in seconds of camera `x` (_optional_).
 * `CAMERA_x_REBOOT_URI`: Reboot URI for triggering a reboot of camera `x` (_optional_).

-Multiple cameras are configured by defined variables with an increasing `x` index.
+Multiple cameras are configured by defining variables with an increasing `x` index.
 Cameras have to be defined sequentially - an undefined name or snapshot URI variable finishes the configuration process.

 __Note:__ after updating the environment variable file, a restart of the Docker container may be necessary.